Diamante-Smith/osticket-prereqs/README.md

 <br>

-- Click on "Turn Windows features on or off" -> Check the box that says "Internet Information Services" and Expand that folder
+- Click on "Turn Windows features on or off" -> Check the box that says "Internet Information Services" and expand that folder

 <img width="376" alt="13" src="https://github.com/user-attachments/assets/489920cc-fae1-4930-8713-4ecaf8be4c8e" />